 Nasomi is a first year student who really doesn’t know what she is going to major in.
 She moved to the Southern Shore of Newfoundland from Sri Lanka when she was 9 years old.
 Now, she lives finally moved to the “big city” of St. John’s and lives away from her family that includes her dog, cat, and chickens.
 Nasomi enjoys reading, walking her dog, and watching vegan vlogs.
 Attending Radhoc conference throughout high school inspired Nasomi to join the committee and she’s having a great first year on it!

-Rita is starting her first year at Memorial University and is hoping to gain a degree in pharmacy.
-She had participated in one Radhoc conference as a Champion and is very excited to become a Committee Member this year!
-In her spare time, Rita enjoys volunteering at the Janeway Hospital, playing her flute, swimming and drinking coffee with one milk.
+Rita is starting her second year at Memorial University doing a degree in pharmacy.
+This is her second year on Committee and she is very excited to meet new people!
+In her spare time, Rita enjoys volunteering, trying new food playing her flute, swimming and drinking coffee with one milk.
 After traveling to China, Rita has gained a love of traveling and hopes to backpack in different countries one day.
-When she is not studying or volunteering, Rita enjoys reading (Mortal Instruments is one of her favs!) and would love any book recommendations.
-Rita will Unfortunately not be in attendance of summer camp 2017.
+When she is not studying or volunteering, Rita enjoys reading and would love any book recommendations.

 Sarah is a pharmacy student at Memorial University.
 She participated in many Radhoc conferences as a high school student, and was so pleased with her experience that she continued her involvement as a committee member upon entering university.
 Sarah is also a member of the Eastern Newfoundland Science Fairs Council, and is a former member of the Shallaway Youth Choir, which provided her with a love for travelling and music.
 Sarah has been working part time as a lifeguard and swimming lessons instructor for the past three years, and she also enjoys hiking, cooking, and climbing.